MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/chow-mein.md

 draft: false

 image: /images/food-images/chow-mein_deadbody13.webp
-caption: Chow Mein garnished with green onions
+caption: Bowl of chow mein.
-alt: bowl of chow mein garnished with green onions
+alt: Bowl of chow mein with chopsticks.

+description: Egg noodles with cooked with a protein and an assortment of veggies and tossed in savory sauce.

 tags:
 - food